 If you are planning a trip to Wroxham Barns then it’s important to know that tickets must be booked online in advance.
 You will need to choose a time slot for arrival too and this is done so that guests aren’t all arriving at the same time.
 It’s really great to see that Wroxham Barns have chosen to keep some of the safety ideas that were put in due to Covid even though they don’t have to.
 It definitely makes me feel safer and valued as a customer.

-The Junior Farm has had a few new additions this year such as the platform walkway and den building.
+The Junior Farm had a few new additions last year such as the platform walkway and den building.
 Previously, we found that we would sometimes get through the Junior Farm quite quickly and these new features mean that we were able to stay a bit longer and do other things.

 We were also happy to see some other great features back as well such as pony grooming and small animal handling.
 These aren’t things we’ve ever been able to do before but the board near the entrance detailing all of the times were really helpful and it meant we could plan our day around what we wanted to do.
 There was queues for both of these activities so I would recommend getting to the area about 10-15 minutes beforehand if you want to be near the front of the queue.